qinyizhou2023/Product-Metaphor-Dataset/README.md

        - "B creates an [adjective] experience in [specific using environment]."
        - "B symbolizes/promotes [concept/thoughts] for A/as using A."
        - "B transforms [A's usage experience] into a [new experience]."
-- **Connection:** A sentence describing the connection between the target and the source.
+- **Connection:** A sentence describing the connection between the target and the source, following the format above.
 - **way_of_mapping:** The mapping attributes, chosen from Vision, Usage, Touch, Sound, Smell, and Taste.
 - **mapping_strategy:** A sentence describing the mapping strategy between the target and the source, following these formats:
   1. **Vision:** "A's [property] looks like B's [property]."